muhammadn/muhammadn.github.io/_posts/2019-03-22-introducing-api-vault.md

 1. User will authenticate to API Vault.
 2. API Vault returns a JWT Token.
-3. User accesses a microservice with their JWT Token.
+3. User accesses a microservice via API Vault with their JWT Token.
 4. API Vault "converts" the JWT Token to another Token for accessing the microservice endpoint
+5. User gets data from their microservice endpoint

 It is simple.